- Docs

 The Files.com platform provides built-in capabilities to connect to external systems, including built-in connectors to external storage solutions, identity solutions, and notification services.
 The platform also provides built-in workflow tasks, such as Automations, Syncs, and Folder Settings, that can be used to automate encryption and data movement between systems.
 We also provide multiple ways for you to integrate with us.

-We also have customers who use iPaaS platforms, such as Microsoft Power Automate, Azure Logic Apps, Boomi, Zapier and MuleSoft, to integrate with Files.com using official connectors from those platforms.
+Customers also integrate with Files.com through iPaaS platforms, including Microsoft Power Automate, Azure Logic Apps, Boomi, Zapier, and MuleSoft, using official connectors from those platforms.

 Identify the Type of Integration